 At a glance: Art Education

 The art education major is an intensive full-time teacher preparation program that enables students to earn a PreK-12 licensure as a teacher.
 ONU's program is designed to prepare its candidates to be not only accomplished art educators, but also articulate advocates for the role of art in PreK-12 education.
-Visit our department's web site.

 The department of art and design is committed to teaching and learning through an intensive, structured and sequential program of visual studies and liberal arts education.
 Our goal is to develop students as creative, productive and intellectually curious artists and designers capable of historical and cultural insight, critical thinking and technical proficiency in an area of emphasis.

-Recent graduates have pursued graduate training in the fine arts, design, education, museum studies or art therapy at institutions such as George Washington University, Indiana University, University of Michigan, Kent State University, University of Cincinnati, Seton Hill University and Edinboro University.
+Recent graduates have pursued graduate education in the fine arts, design education, or administration at institutions such as Indiana University, Bowling Green State University, University of Michigan, Kent State University, University of Cincinnati, Seton Hill University and Edinboro University.

 Careers in art education: kindergarten/elementary art teacher, middle or high school art teacher, college professor (with a MFA degree), adult education instructor, state arts council employees, arts management organization employees and education administrators.